Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 If you’re a winter camper, a tent wood stove is crucial.
 In many parts of the country, nighttime temperatures during winter can be dangerous.

-A wood-burning stove protects you from the bitter cold and gives you an enjoyably homey experience.
+These stoves protect you from the bitter cold and give you an enjoyably homey experience.

 How do you keep a tent stove burning all night?